National Liberation Front of Tripura: Factions

-Other leaders of the original NLFT included ‘Vice President’ Kamini Debbarma, ‘Publicity Secretary’ Binoy Debbarma, ‘Chief of Army’ Dhanu Koloi, and ‘Finance Secretary’ Bishnu Prasad Jamatiya.
+The NLFT was originally started by Dhananjoy Reang, then vice chief Tripura National Volunteers On 12 March 1989 after disagreement with the tripartite agreement signed between TNV, Government of India and Government of Tripura.
+He sought the formation of armed wing of NLFT named NATIONAL HOLY ARMY in 1991 after launching "Operation Genesis" at Tainani Police station which led to the new phase of Tripuri nationalism which lasted more than 30 years.
+Reang was removed from his position of president in a coup by his counterparts due to internal conflict in 1993.
+Cited causes of internal conflicts include the reluctance of Biswamohan Debbarma's Central Executive Committee to nominate Joshua Debbarma (alias Jogendra) as the King of 'Tripura Kingdom'; misappropriation of funds by senior leaders; lavish lifestyles led by the senior leadership; and forcible conversion of tribal cadres/civilians to Christianity.

 Biswamohan faction

 The Biswamohan faction (NLFT/BM) is earlier headed by Biswamohan Debbarma.
 In May 2017 In a meeting at an undisclosed location, selected Subir Debbarma alias Yamorok (45), as the new 'president' of the organization renaming it as the NLFT SD.
 It later signed a memorandum of Settlement with Government of India to abide by The Constitution of India & join the mainstream on 10 August 2019.

 Upon the surrender of Mantu Koloi, second in command, he requested that Biswamohan Debbarma and Ranjit Debbarma engage in talks with the Government of India to resolve the crisis.
-This was sparked by the Bangladeshi government’s crackdown on hostile groups.
+This was sparked by the Bangladeshi government's crackdown on hostile groups.
 The government there were able to do this by extensively searching the Sacherri jungles where the organization had many of its hideouts.

-However, both leaders vowed to fight on.